Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 hot air ballooning

-A magical way to experience the sights and scale of the mountains, hot air ballooning in the Alps is spectacular.
+A spectacular way to experience the sights and scale of the mountains, hot air ballooning in the Alps is breathtaking.
 Peaceful and awe-inspiring balloon flights offer perspectives that few get to experience.

 Two people tobogganing on a mountain